atif5/cuschess/README.md

 # cuschess
-a chess game written by a dumbass
+a chess game written by a dumbass.
+Here is a [footage](https://gfycat.com/lonelylegalinchworm) of me playing around with it

 ### How to install and play